Mchenja Bushcamp: Our full report

 Health & safety

 - High Risk

 - On Request

-Laundry facilities: Laundry is included – but it is hand washed and line dried and so you may wish to wash delicate items yourself.
+- Laundry is included – but it is hand washed and line dried and so you may wish to wash delicate items yourself.
 For cultural reasons ladies will need to wash their underwear themselves and soap is provided in the rooms for this.